Loganathan10/Sample/readme.txt

-this is sample text file
+this is a sample text file
-ths is logan
-this is the change in remote repos